marshall-strong/wickham/TAYLOR-Model-8754-Ice-Cream-Machine.md

 3. Press the WASH button to start the auger in the freezing cylinder.

 4. While the WASH cycle is running, use a sponge or rag to wipe down the inside walls of the hopper to make sure that all ice cream mix is removed and that the solution sanitizes the entire hopper.
-Make sure to get around the mix level probe.
+Make sure to get around the mix inlet hole and the mix level sensing probe.

 5. Press the WASH button again after 5 minutes to stop the cleaning cycle.
 Place the red bucket back under the spigot.

 6. Open the spigot and allow the sanitizing solution to drain out of the hopper and freezing tube and into the bucket.

-7. Wash the hopper lid in the dishwasher.
-As soon as the lid is dry, place it back over the hopper to prevent any contaminates from falling into the freshly sanitized hopper.
+7. As soon as the lid to the hopper is washed and dried, place it back over the hopper to prevent any contaminates from falling into the freshly sanitized hopper.

 ## DISASSEMBLING